oscarcp/cidadania-black/README.rst

 Screenshots
 ===========

-Three screenshots from de demonstration: index page, page with code, page created with autodoc
+Three screenshots from the demonstration: index page, page with code, page created with autodoc

 |Screenshot 1|_